 The adult moth is a stark contrast to its larval form.
 With soft, gray-brown wings patterned with spots of orange and pink, it’s a far cry from the vibrant, spiky caterpillar it once was.
 The adult moths live for about a week, just enough time to mate and lay eggs for the next generation of Hickory Horned Devils.

-The life of a Hickory Horned Devil, from its startling larval stage to its stunning metamorphosis into a Regal Moth, is a profound reminder of the wonders of nature.
-Despite its menacing appearance, it plays a crucial role in maintaining the health of our forests by aiding in the decomposition process and serving as a food source for various predators.
+The life of a Hickory Horned Devil, from its startling larval stage to its stunning metamorphosis into a Regal Moth, represents the transformative magic of nature.